decentology/fast-floward-1/week3/day2/readMe.md

 # Fast Floward | Week 3 | Day 2

 Hi!
 It's me again, the best developer in the world (Jacob).
-Today, we will be continuing our conversation about composability on Flow.
+Today, we will continue our conversation about composability on Flow.
 Specifically, we will dive into some issues we may encounter using the implementation we learned about yesterday & how to solve them using our lovely friend Access Control.

-As a side note, I have greatly appreciated some feedback we have received in the discord.
+As a side note, I have greatly appreciated the feedback we have received in the discord.
 I really enjoy getting to talk to each of you about your initial reactions to Flow, Cadence, Composability, etc. Keep asking questions and having converations, it's great!

 # Videos

 There are no videos for you to watch today.
 Today's content is merely an extension of yesterday, and we will be walking through this in office hours.
+I encourage you to watch that video after I post it here.

 # Some Initial Problems in RegistryContract

+## Review

 Let's review some information from yesterday since I threw a lot at you...
 I will include a copy & paste of some content from yesterday.
 It will be helpful to look at it again.